Freedom stops when work starts. Canadian workers deserve more.

 We should be aiming to maximize free time for every individual in order to amplify their personal freedoms.
 Unfortunately, this is not possible as long as affluent individuals are in charge of handing out jobs with the intent of increasing their own personal wealth.

 No one should be required to work for the sole purpose of making someone else rich.
-No one should be forced to risk their life in order not to starve.
+No one should be forced to risk their lives in order not to starve.
 A better world is possible, but only if we’re willing to fight for it.